ddubina/insurtech/README.md

-# insurtech
+# Insurtech
-Insurtechs curated list
+A curated list of the best insurtech startups